 Did Christ "name names"?
 And if so, where?
 Where exactly did Christ “name names”?
 In answer to this, there is perhaps no better statement than the one by Dr. Walter Martin, the author of the classic book Kingdom of the Cults.
 Notice what he says, first in regards to the apostle Paul, and then in regards to Christ.
 Walter Martin correctly states: “We don’t wish to do this [name names] because we don’t want to offend people.
 You can’t use names [people say].
 Since when?
 ‘Hymenaeus and Philetus have erred concerning the truth.
 They teach the resurrection is past.
 They overturn the faith of the church.’
 [2 Tim.
 2:17-18.]
 Didn’t Paul say that?
 ‘Alexander the coppersmith hath done me much harm.
 May the Lord reward him according to his works.’
 [2 Tim.
 4:14.]”
 So Walter Martin draws attention to the fact that although some people tell us we are not to “name names,” the apostle Paul named names: “Hymenaeus and Philetus” and “Alexander the coppersmith”!
 And notice that Paul doesn’t merely say “Alexander,” but he says specifically “Alexander the coppersmith”.
 Paul is really nailing it down and being specific!
 Paul wants there to be no confusion about who he's referring to.[2]
 But where did Jesus call out false teachers by name?
 Besides the fact that Jesus is the author of the entire Bible (in fact, Jesus is Himself “the Word,” Jn 1:1; Rev 19:13), and therefore any place in the Word of God that is an example of calling out false teachers by name can be understood as from the lips of God Himself (2 Tim.
-3:16), did not the Lord Jesus say to the Apostle Peter, “Get behind Me, Satan [!], for you are not setting your mind on God’s interests, but mans” (Matt 16:23; Mk 8:33).
+3:16, assuming of course that it was commanded by God), did not the Lord Jesus say to the apostle Peter, “Get behind Me, Satan [!], for you are not setting your mind on God’s interests, but mans” (Matt 16:23; Mk 8:33).
 And so this is one example of Jesus calling out a false teacher (one of his own disciples no less!) by name.
 This no doubt brings to mind the name of another disciple whom Jesus specifically identified, not so much as a false teacher but as the one who would betray Him, namely Judas Iscariot (see Matt 26:21-25; Mk 14:18-21; Lk.
 22:21-22; Jn 13:26-27).
 Another example is when the Pharisees told Jesus that Herod wanted to kill Him, and Jesus responded by saying, "Go ye, and tell THAT FOX, Behold, I cast out devils, and I do cures today and tomorrow, and the third day I shall be perfected [i.e. reach My goal]" (Luke 13:32).
 And what did Jesus say to the Pharisees, or at least about the Pharisees?
 Notice what Walter Martin says: “When our Lord was questioned by the Pharisees, the Sadducees, by the Herodians, by the people who were constantly trying to entrap Him – Jesus did not turn around and say, ‘God loves you.
 The Lord bless you.
 Depart in peace.
 Everything’s going to be alright.
 Remember, love one another.’
 And then preach [to] them the Sermon on the Mount.
 You will not find that theology in the New Testament.
 Jesus spent the time to answer their questions.
 And He spent the time to reprove and rebuke what they said, because they were distorting the truth of God.
 Some of the most scathing words ever found on this planet were uttered by the Man who said, ‘Permit the little children to come to Me and forbid them not, for of such is the kingdom of Heaven.’
 And the world is always ready to have the Jesus with the Roman nose, the light beard, the long hair, the Nordic features, and the milk-sop theology.
 It will always welcome this Jesus, but it will never stand for the Jesus who said, ‘Depart from Me, you cursed, into everlasting flames, prepared for the devil and his angels since the foundation of the age.’”[3]
-Dr. Martin is making the point that some people tell us we should just be loving and we should just preach (or praise) Jesus.
+Walter Martin is making the point that some people tell us we should just be loving and we should just preach (or praise) Jesus.
 These types of people don’t want to offend anyone; they are men-pleasers, not God-pleasers (cf. 1 Sam 15:30; Gal.
 1:10).
 They want to tickle people's ears, as the apostle Paul put it (2 Tim 4:3-4).
 They say, “Let's all get together and stay positive.”
 And Dr. Martin says that you will not find that teaching in the New Testament.
 Instead, what you find is that the apostles spoke in defense of the Christian faith, and they called out false teaching and the false teachers; and in so doing they were following the example of Jesus!
-In other words, when one of God's servants calls out a false teacher by name, they're not being unloving; they are doing exactly what Jesus did.
-And we are to be imitators of Him and follow His example, for the Bible says, "Be imitators of God" (Eph.
+In other words, when one of God's servants calls out a false teacher by name, they are not being unloving; they are doing exactly what Jesus did!
+And we are to be imitators of Him and follow His example; as Paul says, "Be imitators of God" (Eph.
 5:1).
+In other words, be imitators of Jesus!
+He is our example and we should follow in His steps (cf. 1 Pet.
+2:21).

 * * *